eriicdesousa/TCRcloud/README.md

     pip3 install TCRcloud

-Currently it is only compatible with linux-64 and osx-64 because one of the dependencies used is also only compatible with those operating systems.
+Currently it is only compatible with Linux (x86_64) and macOS (x86_64) because one of the dependencies used is also only compatible with those operating systems.
 It does work on WSL if you want to use Windows.

-TCRcloud uses the AIRR Data Commons API and needs AIRR compliant data as input
+TCRcloud uses the AIRR Data Commons API and needs AIRR compliant data as input.

+TCRcloud was initially developed for TCR repertoires but it is also compatiple with BCR repertoires.

 **Usage**